Analyzing Gambits with Modern Chess Engines: The Ultimate Guide

 Lasting positional pressure justifies pawn

-Not truly a gambit, but engines rehabilitated it
+Not a real gambit, but engines revived it

 Modern theory shows full equality